jacobcassidy/wordpress-config-files/README.md

 1. `npx patch-package @wordpress/eslint-plugin`
 2. Add to package.json scripts: `"postinstall": "patch-package",`

+> [!NOTE]
-NOTE: If you are installing from scratch, the package.json file in @wordpress/eslint-plugin will not come from the patch so you will need to override it manually the first time.
+> If you are installing from scratch, the package.json file in @wordpress/eslint-plugin will not come from the patch so you will need to override it manually the first time.